trias-project/risk-modelling-and-mapping/README.md

 2. Generate European level SDMs
 3. Forecast species distributions under climate change scenarios

-Although theoretically possible, this workflow is not applied to all species listed in the published [unified checklist](https://doi.org/10.15468/xoidmd) and whose occurrences are found.
-Creating SDMs is computationally very demanding.
-We limit our analysis to a list of species labelled as **emerging**.
-The emerging status is object of another work package and it is a semi-automated process described in repository [indicators](https://github.com/trias-project/indicators): see [webpage](https://trias-project.github.io/indicators/).

 ### Develop global scale climate-only species distribution models (SDMs)

 These SDMs use all acceptable species occurrence data available at the date of download from GBIF to create climate suitability maps with global coverage for weighing pseudo absences.